Adoptive Cellular Therapy

 Personalized cancer treatment

-Our group has identified specific tumor characteristics in ovarian cancer that allow the selection of suitable candidates for cell therapy with TILs.
+Our group has identified molecular characteristics of tumor-specific T cells that allow the identification of TCR candidates for TCR-T therapy.

 Meet the research team